|Quick Facts: Financial Examiners|

 |Long-term on-the-job training|

 Most financial examiners work for the finance and insurance industry, the federal government, or state governments.
 Most financial examiners work full time.

 Financial examiners typically need a bachelor’s degree that includes some coursework in accounting.
 Entry-level examiners are trained on the job by senior examiners.

 The median annual wage for financial examiners was $81,430 in May 2020.

-Employment of financial examiners is projected to grow 10 percent from 2016 to 2026, faster than the average for all occupations.
-Financial examiners will be in demand as financial institutions seek help with federal regulatory compliance.
+Employment of financial examiners is projected to grow 18 percent from 2020 to 2030, much faster than the average for all occupations.

 Compare the job duties, education, job growth, and pay of financial examiners with similar occupations.